mehulagg/gitlab/doc/development/internal_api.md

 Before adding a new internal endpoint, consider if the API would potentially be useful to the wider GitLab community and can be made externally accessible.

+One reason we might favor internal API endpoints sometimes is when using such an endpoint requires internal data that external actors can not have.
+For example, in the internal Pages API we might use a secret token that identifies a request as internal or sign a request with a public key that is not available to a wider community (this is not being done right now).

+Another reason to separate something into an internal API is when request to such API endpoint should never go through an edge (public) load balancer.
+This way we can configure different rate limiting rules and policies around how the endpoint is being accessed, because we know that only internal requests can be made to that endpoint going through an internal load balancer.

 ## Authentication

 These methods are all authenticated using a shared secret.
 This secret